 - 37+ effects, 5+ instruments, 4+ Note FX, AU, VST2, VST3, and ReWire support

-Just like any other main stream Audio Digital Interface, Studio One has same work-space as default.
-You also get consolidated window support which make your work faster.
-The default work-space features an arrangement window, track area, single track setting area, mixer, library browser, transport panel etc.
+Just like any other mainstream Audio Digital Interface, Studio One has the same work-space as default.
+You also get consolidated window support which makes your work faster.
+The default work-space features an arrangement window, track area, single track setting area, mixer, library browser, transport panel, etc.

 The effects and VST windows open separately.
 If you have worked in Logic you will get the same feeling as its UI is mostly like Logic’s interface.
-However the operation is not same as Logic.
+However, the operation is not the same as Logic.
 You need to understand Presonus Studio One before jumping into the recording.